mesosphere/marathon/docs/docs/artifact-store.md

 ### Automatic Path creation

-The path in the asset store is computed that way:
+The path in the asset store is computed in the following way:

-* HEAD Request to the asset
+1. HEAD Request to the asset.
-* if ETag is available, take ETag HTTP Header
+2. If ETag is available, take ETag HTTP header.
-* if ETag is not available (dumb HTTP server), download the resource and compute the Sha-1 hash manually
+3. If ETag is not available, download the resource and compute the Sha-1 hash manually.
-* filename of the url remains the same
+4. The filename of the url remains the same.

-The complete path is {artifact store base}/{ETag or ContentHash}/{filename of asset}
+The complete path to the artifact is ```{artifact store base}/{ETag or ContentHash}/{filename of asset}```.

-This effectively will create a path, that is unique to the content of the resource.
+Marathon creates a path that is unique to the content of the resource.

 If the same URL holds a different entity, a new path is created.

-The same path is downloaded only once.
-In other words if the path is available in the artifact store, it is not downloaded again.
+The same path is downloaded only once: if the path is available in the artifact store, it is not downloaded again.

-### Prerequisites

-To use this feature, all assets need to be resolvable by marathon itself.
-To circumvent manual content hash creation, the http server should support HTTP ETag Header.